Page-bottom layout change on the way. Details here.

 - Slow Transformation: Roy's transformation in the first movie takes several days.

-- Squashed Flat: Happens to Roy and Simon several times.
+- Squashed Flat: Happens to Roy, Simon, and Valerie several times.

 - Stock Scream: Each movie features a Wilhelm Scream when a character falls.